sendle/print-openapi/README.md

 **Why?**

 Most OpenAPI tooling focuses on creating fancy displays that you can click on, send API requests with, etc. But sometimes you just need a plain, easily-readable, and static copy of your API docs.
-We needed that, so we built this!
+We needed that here at [Sendle](https://www.sendle.com/), so we built this tool!

 **How?**